asacarny/provider-of-services/README.md

 * Hospitals that merge, change subtype, or change type of control will usually get a new provider number.
 In this case, their old provider number will persist in the data but will get a termination code and date going forward.
 Keep this in mind when attempting to follow hospitals longitudinally.
 If you are lucky, the new hospital records will indicate the previous provider number (`prev_pn`).
 * I have heard, but can’t confirm, that CMS rarely updates this data, so the hospital characteristics in it may be quite out of date.
 * The variables that count residents (`residents`) and beds (`beds_tot` and `beds_cert`) are very occasionally missing in 2011 and 2012.
 This issue seems to almost exclusively affect transplant hospitals.
-* The variables that indicate the provider subtype e.g. short-term/long-term/etc. (`provider_subtype`) and type of control e.g. non-profit/for-profit/government (`typ_control`) are very occasionally missing.
-This issue seems to be limited to federal hospitals like VA facilities as well as Canadian hospitals.
+* The variables that indicate the provider subtype e.g. short-term/long-term/etc. (`provider_subtype`) and type of control e.g. non-profit/for-profit/government (`typ_control`) are sometimes missing.
+This issue seems to be limited to certain transplant hospitals, federal hospitals like VA facilities, and Canadian hospitals.
 Note that indicators I derived from these variables (`shortterm`, `cah`, `nonprofit`, `forprofit`, `govt`) will be set to *zero* in this case.

 # Download the processed data